-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Duson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Duson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Duson are a mix of both white- and blue-collar jobs.
 Overall, Duson is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Duson who work in office and administrative support (17.23%), sales jobs (14.67%), and maintenance occupations (9.56%).

 The per capita income in Duson in 2010 was $16,325, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $65,300 for a family of four.
 However, Duson contains both very wealthy and poor people as well.